patrodriguez108/oojs-garden/README.md

-# OOJS - Garden Challenge
+# OOJS: A Garden with Flowers

 # Objectives